unt1tler/Zeus/README.md

 ## Database Architecture
 Uses a JSON file-based data system for zero configuration, portability, and speed.
-Ideal for small-to-medium applications and easily extendable to SQL or Firestore.
+Ideal for small-to-medium applications and easily extendable to SQL ,Firestore, Supabase and etc.

 ## Getting Started
 ```bash